 6. Google it

 Thanks to the beauty community, the internet is full of videos and images showing swatches of foundations on skin.
-Even if you can’t find someone with your exact skintones, being able to reference and compare with others on TikTok, Instagram, or Google Images will be a huge help.
+Even if you can’t find someone with your exact skintones, being able to reference and compare with others on TikTok, Instagram, or Google will be a huge help.